Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior: Results

-where $\gamma$ is the same exponent as in a passive system, $T_{MCT}$ is the mode-coupling transition temperature in the absence of activity, and $K$, a constant.
-For the particular model of activity that we are using in this work, defined as SNTC in Ref. \cite{activemct}, we have $K=H\tau_p/(1+G\tau_p)$ with $H$ and $G$ being two constants.
-We show the data of $\tau_\alpha(T)$ for the equilibrium 3dKA model in Fig. \ref{taucomp} (b) (all simulation data, presented here are for this model, results for the 3dHP model are shown in SM Fig. S10).
-A fit of the MCT prediction, $\tau_\alpha\sim |T-T_{MCT}|^{-\gamma}$, with the simulation data gives $\gamma\simeq2.36$ and $T_{MCT}\simeq 0.423$.
-These numbers are similar to previously reported results for the passive system \cite{kob1995,ashwin2003}.
-Using these values, we fit one set of data for the active system and obtain $K\simeq 0.015$.
-We then plot Eq. \ref{tauscaling} along with the simulation data in Fig. \ref{taucomp}(c) and show that the theory agrees remarkably well with the simulation data.
-Note that once $K$ is obtained from one set of data, there are no other free parameters in the theory.
-Moreover, Eq. \ref{tauscaling} shows plot of $\mathcal{Y}=\tau_\alpha(T-T_{MCT})^\gamma$ as a function of $\mathcal{X}=f_0^2/(T-T_{MCT})$ at different values of activity should follow a master curve: $\mathcal{Y}\sim (1+K\mathcal{X})^{-\gamma}$.
-Fig.~\ref{taucomp}(d) shows excellent agreement between simulation data and the MCT prediction.
+where $\gamma$ is the same exponent as in a passive system and $T_{MCT}$ is the MCT transition temperature, where $\tau_\alpha$ diverges within the MCT formalism in the absence of activity. $K$ is a constant.
+For the particular model of activity in this work, defined as SNTC in Ref. \cite{activemct}, we have $K=H\tau_p/(1+G\tau_p)$, with $H$ and $G$ being two constants.
+We show the data of $\tau_\alpha(T)$ for the equilibrium 3dKA model in Fig. \ref{taucomp} (b) (all simulation data presented here are for this model, results for the 3dHP model are shown in SM Fig. S11).
+A fit of the MCT prediction, $\tau_\alpha\sim |T-T_{MCT}|^{-\gamma}$, with the simulation data gives $\gamma\simeq2.35$ and $T_{MCT}\simeq 0.423$, consistent with existing studies \cite{kob1995,ashwin2003}.
+Using these values, we fit one set of data for the active system and obtain $K\simeq 0.0155$.
+Note that once $K$ is determined using one set of data, there are no other free parameters within the theory.
+We then plot Eq. \ref{tauscaling} along with the simulation data in Fig. \ref{taucomp}(c) and find remarkable agreement.
+Moreover, Eq. \ref{tauscaling} shows that plot of $\mathcal{Y}=\tau_\alpha(T-T_{MCT})^\gamma$ as a function of $\mathcal{X}=f_0^2/(T-T_{MCT})$ at different $f_0$ and $T$ should follow a master curve: $\mathcal{Y}\sim (1+K\mathcal{X})^{-\gamma}$.
+Figure~\ref{taucomp}(d) shows that simulation data agree with this MCT result.
+Equation (\ref{tauscaling}) also predicts the MCT transition temperature, $T_C$, for the active system $T_{C}=T_{MCT}-Kf_0^2$ (Fig. \ref{taucomp}e).

+We have also carried out simulations at different values of $\rho_a$ and find that the qualitative behavior remains the same.
+Since $K$ represents the effect of activity, we expect it to be proportional to $\rho_a$, thus $K=\tilde{K}\rho_a$, where $\tilde{K}$ is a constant.
+Since $K=0.0155$ when $\rho_a=0.1$, we obtain $\tilde{K}=0.155$.
+Thus, Eq. (\ref{tauscaling}) becomes